jpates2/jpates2/README.md

 :mag_right: Searching for a Fullstack / Backend / Frontend Developer role.

-:es: Based in London but open to jobs elsewhere.
+:gb: Based in London but open to jobs elsewhere.

 :mailbox: Contact me on jesspates@hotmail.co.uk or via https://www.linkedin.com/in/jess-pates